The Psychology of Persuasion

 When we make decisions, for various reasons (lack of time, uncertainty, complexity, etc.), we rely on short-cuts: conditioned, automatic responses.

-This book explores six mechanisms (reciprocation, consistency, social proof, liking, authority and scarcity) that reliably trigger that involve and trigger automatic responses (short-cut behavior).
+This book explores six mechanisms (reciprocation, consistency, social proof, liking, authority and scarcity) that reliably trigger automatic responses (short-cut behavior).

 The six mechanisms are:

 - Adaptive: having automatic responses makes sense, because they are an efficient form of behaving and they work well most of the time.